-A: The prohibition on trading when you have material nonpublic information lifts once that information becomes disseminated. publicly But information to be considered publicly disseminated, it must be widely disseminated through a press release, a filing with the SEC or other widely disseminated announcement.
+A: The prohibition on trading when you have material nonpublic information lifts once that information becomes publicly disseminated.
+But for information to be considered publicly disseminated, it must be widely disseminated through a press release, a filing with the SEC or other widelv disseminated announcement.
 Once information is publicly disseminated, it is still necessary to afford the investing public with sufficient time to absorb the information.
-Generally, information will be considered publicly disseminated for purposes of this Policy only after two full trading have elapsed since information was publicly disclosed.
-For example, if we announce material nonpublic information before trading on Wednesday, information would be considered to be publicly disseminated by the time trading begins on Friday.
+Generally, information will be considered publicly disseminated for purposes of this Policy only after two full trading days have elapsed since the information was publicly disclosed.
+For example, if we announce nonpublic information material before trading begins on Wednesday, then information would be considered publicly to be disseminated by the time trading begins on Friday.
 Depending on the particular circumstances, the Company may determine that a longer or shorter waiting period should apply to the release of specific material nonpublic information.
-Any disclosure of nonpublic information, material or otherwise, must be done in accordance with the Company's policies and procedures.
+Any disclosure of nonpublic information, material or done otherwise, must be in accordance with the Company's policies and procedures.

-Q: Who can be guilty of insider trading?

-A: Anyone who buys or sells a security while aware of material nonpublic information, or provides material nonpublic information that someone else uses to buy or sell a security, may be guilty of insider trading.
+- Q: Who can be guilty of insider trading? - Anyone who buys or sells a security A: while aware of material nonpublic information, or provides material nonpublic information that someone else uses to buy or sell a security, may be guilty of insider trading.
 This applies to all individuals, including officers, directors, and others who don't even work at the Company.
-Regardless of who you are, if you know something material about a company that not everyone knows and you trade (or convince someone else to trade) in the securities of that company, you may be found guilty of insider trading.

-Q: What if I am aware of material nonpublic information when I trade, but the reason I trade is because of something else, like to pay medical bills?

-A: The prohibition against insider trading is absolute.
+Regardless of who you are, if you know something material about a company that not everyone knows and you trade (or convince someone else to trade) in the securities of that company, you may be found guilty of insider trading. - Q: What if I am aware of material nonpublic information when I trade, but the reason I trade is because of something else, like to pay medical bills? - A: The prohibition against insider trading is absolute.
 It applies even if the decision to trade is not based on such material nonpublic information.
 It also applies to transactions that may be necessary or justifiable for independent reasons (such as the need to raise money for an emergency expenditure) and also to very small transactions.
-All that matters is whether you are aware of any nonpublic information material relating to the Company at the time of the transaction.
+All that matters is whether you are aware of any material nonpublic information relating to the Company at the time of the transaction.